lecovi/gitssues/docs/README.md

 Go to your profile developer settings https://github.com/settings/tokens and create a personal access token with *repo*, *workflow* and *user* scopes.

+# Create Webhook @ GitHub

+Go to your repository settings https://github.com/{ownser}/{repo}/settings/hooks and configure a webhook with *Issues* and *Issue comments* scopes selected.

 # Creating a new Bug in Jira

 1. Configure Jira Object: